 Viticulture and Winemaking in the Amerino area

-The Amerino is a land of great rural traditions, which tell of a deep bond between man and nature.
+The Amerino territory is a land of great rural traditions, which tell us about a deep bond between man and nature.

 Even the naturalist doctor Andrea Bacci, in his “De naturali vinorum historia”, mentions the wines of Amelia, while the town’s statutes already contained provisions for the retail sale of wine and the use of a precise and specific system of weights and measures for its marketing.